-Before checking contact sequence, verify that the contact wipe and gap for each pole is correct (sections 3 and 4 above).
-It is not expected that the contact sequence should exceed the 2 millisecond limit; therefore, before attempting to readjust, verify that the test equipment and procedure are correct.
-Also consider, especially with electronic test equipment, that .002 seconds vacuum interrupter contact bounce is permissible during normal closing, and this bounce can influence the contact touch measurements.
+Before checking contact sequence, check that the contact wipe and air gaps are correct.
+It is not expected that the contact sequence should exceed the 2 millisecond limit; therefore, before attempting to readjust, check that the test equipment and procedure are correct.
+Also consider, especially when testing with electronic equipment, that .002 seconds vacuum interrupter contact bounce is permissible during normal closing and this bounce can influence the contact touch measurements.

 If it is determined that the contact sequence is not within the 2 milliseconds, then adjustment is required.
-Usually, readjustment of one pole should suffice for all three poles to touch within 2 milliseconds.
-The gap of the pole to be changed should be decreased if the contacts of that pole touch after the other two poles, or increased if the contacts touch before the other two poles.
-The gap is decreased by turning push rod clockwise, viewing from the top of the breaker, and increased by turning counterclockwise.
+Usually, readjustment of one pole should be sufficient so that all three poles touch within 2 milliseconds.
+The air gap of the pole to be changed should be decreased if the contacts of that pole are touching after the other two poles, or increased if the contacts are touching before the other two poles.
+The air gap is decreased by turning pushrod (2) clockwise, viewing from the top of the breaker, and increased by turning conterclockwise.